moltaweb/learning-notes/GIT_Essential_Training.md

 ## What is GIT?

 ### Understanding version control

 GIT is a software that keeps tracks of changes on files and directories.
-And it is especially good in keepgin track of text changes.
+And it is especially good in keeping track of text changes.

 Git allows us to compare different versions of a document: it is a VCS (Version Control System).
 Most times, VCS's are actually used for Software development, this is why they are also called SCM (Cource Code Management).